dschnelldavis/angular2-json-schema-form/README.md

 Where the `schema` input is a valid JSON schema object (either v3 or v4), and the `onSubmit` output is a function that will be called when the form is submitted, with the results of the form as a JSON object.
 If you don't already have your own schemas, you can find a whole bunch of samples to test with in the `src/playground/examples` folder, as described above.

 (Note: The `loadExternalAssets` attribute is useful when you are first trying out this library, but you will usually want to remove it in your production sites.
-For a full explanation, see 'Changing or adding frameworks', below.)
+For full details see 'Changing or adding frameworks', below.)

 ### Advanced use

 #### Additional inputs an outputs

-For more advanced cases, you may also provide three additional inputs:
+For more control over your form, you may provide these additional inputs:

   * `layout` with a custom form layout (see Angular Schema Form's [form definitions](https://github.com/json-schema-form/angular-schema-form/blob/master/docs/index.md#form-definitions) for information about how to construct a form layout)
   * `data` to populate the form with defaults or previously submitted values
   * `options` to set any global options for the form
-* `widgets` to set any custom widgets
+  * `widgets` to add custom widgets
   * `framework` to set which framework to use

 If you want more detailed output, you may provide additional functions for `onChanges` to read the values in real time as the form is being filled out, and you may implement your own custom validation indicators from the boolean `isValid` or the detailed `validationErrors` outputs.